Ford Consul Classic: Consul Capri

 A Capri was tested by the British The Motor magazine in 1962 and had a top speed of 79.0 mph and could accelerate from 0-60 mph in 22.6 seconds.
 A fuel consumption of 36.7 mpgimp was recorded.
 The test car cost £915 including taxes of £288.

 New Zealand

-The Ford Consul Capri was sold in New Zealand as the Consul Classic 315, in line with other export markets, and was assembled from Knock-down kits at the Ford New Zealand assembly plant in Petone, Lower Hutt, North Island.
-The Petone plant assembled Ford motor vehicles since 1936.
+The Ford Consul Classic was sold in New Zealand as the Ford Consul 315, in line with other export markets, and was assembled from Knock-down kits at the Ford New Zealand assembly plant in Petone, Lower Hutt, North Island.
+Ford New Zealand imported all Ford Consul Capris fully built up.
+The Petone plant had assembled Ford motor vehicles since 1936.

 Ford Classic revival

 In July 2012 the "Ford Classic" name returned when Ford India rebranded their "Ford Fiesta Classic" model - effectively a Ford Fiesta Mark V with a boot/trunk - as the "Ford Classic".